Prospective Graduate Students

 GRE Scores

 The GRE is NO LONGER REQUIRED.
-If you have taken the GRE exam within the last 5 years and desire to submit your scores, the institution code is4841, but this is no longer compulsory.
+If you have taken the GRE exam within the last 5 years and desire to submit your scores, the institution code is4841, but this is no longer necessary.

-Geological Sciences's minimum overall required TOEFL score is 75 (internet based) and 537 (paper-based).TOEFL scores submitted must be from an exam taken within the last 2 years.
+- Geological Sciences's minimum overall required TOEFL score is 75 (internet based) and 537 (paper-based).TOEFL scores submitted must be from an exam taken within the last 2 years.
 Institution code: 4841.

-Geological Sciences's minimum overall required IELTS score is 6.0 (internet based).IELTS scores submitted must be from an exam taken within the last 2 years.
+- Geological Sciences's minimum overall required IELTS score is 6.0 (internet based).IELTS scores submitted must be from an exam taken within the last 2 years.
 Institution code: 4841.

 The language requirement may be waived for applicants whose native language is English or for applicants who have completed at least one year of full-time academic study at a U.S. institution (or at an institution in a country where English is the native language) within 2 years of the desired admission term.